Comparisons12 min read

 Max ~$99/month Up to 100,000

-Beehiiv's free tier is more restrictive — 2,500 subs versus ConvertKit's 10,000 — but their paid plans offer dramatically better value at scale.
+Beehiiv's free tier caps you at 2,500 subs — tighter than ConvertKit's 10,000 — but their paid plans offer way better value at scale.
 The Scale plan at $39/month covers up to 100,000 subscribers.
-That's a completely different math.
-And if you're running their ad network or Boosts, the platform can literally pay for itself.
+That's a totally different math.
+Plus, if you're running their ad network or Boosts, the platform can pay for itself or better.

 Best For

 Newsletter-first creators and media operators.
-If the newsletter is your business — not a supporting channel for something else — Beehiiv's monetization stack is purpose-built for you.
-It's also the stronger choice if audience growth is your top priority from day one.
+If the newsletter is your business — not a supporting channel — Beehiiv's monetization stack is purpose-built for you.
+It's also the better bet if growing your audience fast is your top priority from day one.

 Feature-by-Feature Comparison